Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Although many people love to visit this region of New York State, there are a lot of mistakes you can make when planning your trip and while you visit the Hudson Valley.

-This page contains affiliate links.
-Affiliate links mean that I get a small commission to help run this blog with each purchase you make on this page.
-This comes at no extra cost to you.
-Read my disclosure for more information.
+This article contains an affiliate link or two.
+I make a small commission for purchases made through links at no extra cost to you.
+Read my disclosure for more info.

 What NOT TO DO before you visit the Hudson Valley